 Enjoy one of many Christmas events at Canyon Lake.

-If you’re in Canyon Lake during the winter you are in for a treat!
+If you’re in Canyon Lake to celebrate Christmas in Texas, you are in for a treat!
 Canyon Lake is home to many annual Christmas events, some of which include a boat parade of lights, an annual Christmas parade complete with Clydesdales, and a North Pole Village perfect for kids hoping to meet Santa or get their face painted!

 Where is Canyon Lake, Texas?